A Green Man is a sculpture, drawing or stained glass panel of a face surrounded by (or made from) leaves.

 Dan created his Green Man in the Paul Lucker Designs studio which has closed.

 Two images from Martin Young's web site.
-These are modern panels, the one on the right traditionally painted, whereas the glass itself does the talking on the left.
+These are modern panels, one traditionally painted, whereas the glass itself does the talking on the other.

 Another excellent modern interpretation.
 Quite something with his cruel smile.